mgalardini/pyseer/docs/usage.rst

 =====
 Quick start::

-   python pyseer-runner.py --phenotypes phenotypes.tsv --kmers kmers.gz --distances structure.tsv --min-af 0.01 --max-af 0.99 --cpu 15 --filter-pvalue 1E-8 > pyseer.assoc
+   pyseer --phenotypes phenotypes.tsv --kmers kmers.gz --distances structure.tsv --min-af 0.01 --max-af 0.99 --cpu 15 --filter-pvalue 1E-8 > pyseer.assoc

 Will run the original ``seer`` model on given phenotypes and k-mers, using MDS scaling of the pairwise distances provided to correct for population